ashesh6810/DLC_Extreme/README.md

+**The implementation is heavily inspired from the open source contributions of Xifeng Guo.Thank You Guo!
+For keeping the spirit of open source alive!**

 ****This directory contains****

-**The implementation is heavily inspired from the open source contributions of Xifeng Guo**

 1) capsnet
 ** capsnetv2.py --- Routing with Agreement implementation
 ** capsulelayers.py-- Capsule layer implementation